williamleb/ShootEmUpGame/Readme.md

-# Platformer Game
+# Shoot 'Em Up Game

-This is the second game I made using the C++ programming language.
+This is the third game I made using the C++ programming language.

 In this game, you play as a spaceship from a side view perspective.
 You must reach the end of the level by avoiding damages, picking up power ups and defeating enemies.